 A Claytons Review

-Claytons is the brand name of a non-alcoholic, non-carbonated beverage coloured and packaged to resemble bottled whisky.
+Claytons is the brand name of a non-alcoholic, non-carbonated beverage coloured and packaged to resemble bottled whiskey.

 It was the subject of a major marketing campaign in Australia and New Zealand in the 1970s and 1980s, promoting it as “the drink you have when you’re not having a drink” at a time when alcohol was being targeted as a major factor in the road toll.

 It begs the question – how many other reviews are genuine?
-Fortunately in my case, most are.
-This unsavoury practice needs to end and fast.
+Fortunately, in my case, most are.
+This unsavoury practice needs to end fast.
 Climbing on the backs of others to shamelessly promote your own books is beneath contempt!

 Most of us work hard promoting our books without resorting to using such underhand practices.
 I could mention the name of the writer in question, and his publisher, but that would only be playing into their hands.

 If anyone reading this has a review with a hyperlink back to someone else’s book on their book’s page, check it out and challenge whoever wrote the review, voicing your strong objection.
 Above all, don’t be surprised if the said review disappears, especially on Amazon.
 They take a dim view of such practices.